-MODULE-IDENTITY, OBJECT-TYPE, Counter32, Gauge32, Counter64, Integer32, TimeTicks, mib-2, NOTIFICATION-TYPE FROM SNMPv2-SMI TEXTUAL-CONVENTION, DisplayString, PhysAddress, TruthValue, RowStatus, TimeStamp, AutonomousType, TestAndIncr FROM SNMPv2-TC MODULE-COMPLIANCE, OBJECT-GROUP FROM SNMPv2-CONF snmpTraps FROM SNMPv2-MIB
+MODULE-IDENTITY, OBJECT-TYPE, Counter32, Gauge32, Counter64,

-IANAifType
+Integer32, TimeTicks, mib-2,

-FROM IANAifType-MIB;
+NOTIFICATION-TYPE FROM SNMPv2-SMI

-'''
+TEXTUAL-CONVENTION, DisplayString, PhysAddress, TruthValue, RowStatus,

+TimeStamp, AutonomousType, TestAndIncr FROM SNMPv2-TC

+MODULE-COMPLIANCE, OBJECT-GROUP,

-ifMIB MODULE-IDENTITY
+NOTIFICATION-GROUP FROM SNMPv2-CONF snmpTraps FROM SNMPv2-MIB ifMIB MODULE-IDENTITY

+IANAifType FROM IANAifType-MIB;

-LAST-UPDATED "9611031355Z"
+LAST-UPDATED "200006140000Z"

 ORGANIZATION "IETF Interfaces MIB Working Group"

 CONTACT-INFO

-Keith McCloghrie

-Cisco Systems, Inc.

-170 West Tasman Drive

-San Jose, CA 95134-1706
+Keith McCloghrie Cisco Systems, Inc. 170 West Tasman Drive San Jose, CA 95134-1706

-408-526-5260

-kzm@cisco.com"
+408-526-5260 kzm@cisco.com"

-DESCRIPTION

-"The MIB module to describe generic objects for

-network interface sub-layers.
-This MIB is an updated

-version of MIB-II's ifTable, and incorporates the

-extensions defined in RFC 1229."
+"The MIB module to describe generic objects for network interface sub-layers.
+This MIB is an updated version of MIB-II's ifTable, and incorporates the extensions defined in RFC 1229."

+'''

 REVISION

-"9602282155Z"
+"200006140000Z"

 DESCRIPTION

-"Revisions made by the Interfaces MIB WG."
+"Clarifications agreed upon by the Interfaces MIB WG, and

+published as RFC 2863.

-REVISION "9311082155Z"
+REVISION "199602282155Z"

 DESCRIPTION

+"Revisions made by the Interfaces MIB WG, and published in

+RFC 2233."

+REVISION "199311082155Z"

+DESCRIPTION

 "Initial revision, published as part of RFC 1573."

 ::= \{ mib-2 31 \}

 ifMIBObjects OBJECT IDENTIFIER ::= { ifMIB 1 }

 interfaces OBJECT IDENTIFIER ::= { mib-2 2 }

+-- Textual Conventions

+-- OwnerString has the same semantics as used in RFC 1271

 OwnerString ::= TEXTUAL-CONVENTION

 DISPLAY-HINT "255a"

 STATUS

-current
+deprecated

 DESCRIPTION

 "This data type is used to model an administratively

 assigned name of the owner of a resource.
-This
+This information

-information is taken from the NVT ASCII character set.
+is taken from the NVT ASCII character set.
+It is suggested

-It is suggested that this name contain one or more of
+that this name contain one or more of the following: ASCII

-the following: ASCII form of the manager station's

-transport address, management station name (e.g.,
+form of the manager station's transport address, management

-domain name), network management personnel's name,
+station name (e.g., domain name), network management

-location, or phone number.
-In some cases the agent
+personnel's name, location, or phone number.
+In some cases

-itself will be the owner of an entry.
-In these cases,
+the agent itself will be the owner of an entry.
+In these

-this string shall be set to a string starting with
+cases, this string shall be set to a string starting with

 'agent'."

+SYNTAX

 OCTET STRING (SIZE(0..255))

-SYNTAX

-'''

-'''

--- InterfaceIndex contains the semantics of ifIndex and
+-- InterfaceIndex contains the semantics of ifIndex and should be used

+-- for any objects defined in other MIB modules that need these semantics.

+InterfaceIndex ::= TEXTUAL-CONVENTION

+DISPLAY-HINT "d"

+STATUS

+current

+DESCRIPTION

 '''